hassan-obeid/tr_b_causal_2020/notebooks/final/_04-tb-testing-your-causal-graph.md

 Two important issues when testing the assumption of mean independence between $X_1$ and $X_2$ are underfitting and overfitting of the model for $E \left[ X_1 \mid X_2 \right]$.

 If $E \left[ X_1 \mid X_2 \right]$ is underfit, then one's observed test statitic ($r^2$) will be lower than it would be under a correctly specified model.
-This will increase the probability of one failing to reject the null-hypothesis when the null is false.
+This will increase the probability of Type-2 error, failing to reject the null-hypothesis when the null is false.
 Underfitting reduces the power of one's predictive test.
 To guard against underfitting, one should make extensive use of posterior predictive checks and model selection techniques to select the predictively most powerful models that do no show signs of overfitting.